jlampar/simple-react-hangman/README.md

 # simple-react-hangman
-simple hangman app created with react and webpack
+Simple hangman app created with react and webpack.

+## Install and launch

 For installation and launching in the repostiry folder type:

 ```
 npm install && npm start
 ```